As pandemic persists, counties confront emergency measures to house the homeless

 Operated by the nonprofit Montgomery County Coalition for the Homeless, the shelter in 2019 was abruptly forced to evacuate its campus on East Gude Drive after vibrations at an adjacent landfill sickened clients and staff.
 It split its population into two locations — an office space in Taft Court where men bathe in portable, outdoor showers, and a facility at Crabbs Branch Way, which was typically used for overflow shelter during winter.

 Less than a year later, the pandemic hit.
-Social distancing requirements halved the available beds at both shelters, prompting the county to relocate 70 men to the Long Branch center.
+Social distancing requirements halved the available beds at both shelters, prompting the county to relocate 70 men to the Long Branch center and some others to hotels.

-“I’ve been working in homelessness since the mid-1980s and this has been the most challenging two years of my life,” said Susie Sinclair-Smith, the center’s chief executive.
+“I’ve been working in homelessness since the mid-1980s, and this has been the most challenging two years of my life,” said Susie Sinclair-Smith, the center’s chief executive.

-Located near public transit and equipped with a kitchen, and clean, working showers, the Long Branch center came as welcome relief to the homeless during the pandemic, said Sinclair-Smith.
-But as the county’s public facilities reopened in the spring, nearby residents began pushing back on the continued use of their community center.
+Near public transit and equipped with a kitchen and clean, working showers, the Long Branch center came as welcome relief to the homeless during the pandemic, said Sinclair-Smith.
+But as the county’s public facilities reopened in the spring, residents began pushing back on the continued use of their community center.

-Long Branch resident Annie Tulkin said she used to take her 5-year-old daughter to the center for dance classes, and that many of the neighborhood’s low-income and senior populations relied heavily on the center for services.
+Long Branch resident Annie Tulkin said that she used to take her 5-year-old daughter to the center for dance classes and that many of the neighborhood’s low-income and senior populations relied heavily on the center for services.

 “The community understood the need for the shelter during the pandemic,” said Tulkin, who has urged the county to find alternatives.
 “No one is anti-homeless.
 We are pro-community.”